ha-mulan/gpt2-questionAndAnswer/README.md

 ### GET parameter

-    keyword: keyword of covid article you want to generate
+    keyword: input your keyword that you want to ask

 ### Output format